 4. Use small talk to share your thoughts and interests

-Here’s how to excel at it:
+Here’s how to be good at it:

-• Trying a new hobby or cuisine
+• Trying out a new hobby or food.

 How to be less boring